Apart from Toyota 3.0 v6 Engine Problems that sometimes create discomfort, the engine is powerful compared to other brands.

 For instance, though they both have a similar cast iron cylinder block, the 3.0 v6’s cylinder block is 20mm taller.

-As mentioned before, the engine has a similar cast iron cylinder block, only these are a bit taller.
+As mentioned before, the engine has a similar cast iron cylinder block, and only these are a bit taller.

 Plus, inside the block, the engine has an improved crankshaft featuring nine counterweights and an 82mm stroke.